torisaurus2003/optionizer-3000/README.md

 - **commands=*str* (command1,command2,command3,...)**
 Comma separated list of option commands

-The icons, labels and commands should contain the same number of elements and use the same order, with each element at the same position belonging to the same option.
+The icons, labels and commands should contain the same number of elements and use the same order, with the elements at the same position belonging to the same option.
 Labels and commands can work together without icons, and labels and icons can work together without commands, but the program needs **at least** one label in order to create the window.
 In order to skip an element from any of the three lists, its place has to be replaced with " ".

 - **width=*int***
 Sets the window's width in pixels.
 Default is 200